0EFB6/ethkl2023-blockoverflow/mantle/DIS.md

 ## Coding Ideas
 - use event and detect event with ether.js

-## Features
+## Features (* = done)
-- pay premium (annually)
+- pay premium (annually) *
-- check DIS total fund
+- check DIS total fund *
-- claim insurance (some validation mechanism will be done on/offchain or by profesional analyst to ensure DEX is valid to claim)
+- claim insurance (some validation mechanism will be done on/offchain or by profesional analyst to ensure DEX is valid to claim) *
   - can only be call by owner
 - check insured DEX info
 - set insured DEX info

 ## Flow (All percentage are temporary)